Nazarene fellowship: Current status

-The original Nottingham and Maldon congregations of the Nazarene Fellowship died out after the death of Turney and the return to the Christadelphians of David Handley.
+The original Nottingham and Maldon congregations of the Nazarene Fellowship died out after the death of Turney and the return to the Christadelphians of Handley.
 The group does not currently have any active meetings.

 Beliefs

-Turney's teaching contained some points which are different from mainstream Christadelphian views: That the death of Jesus was a voluntary substitution for Adam and therefore for Adam’s descendants.
+Turney's teaching contained some points which are different from mainstream Christadelphian views: That the death of Jesus was a voluntary substitution for Adam and therefore for Adam's descendants.
 They believe Jesus voluntarily paid the penalty of inflicted death which passed upon Adam for eating the forbidden fruit, but which God remitted so that Adam could live out his life.
 This penalty/debt, in due time, would be paid by God's sinless Son.
-The Nazarene fellowship does not believe that Jesus’ death was a punishment inflicted on Him by God so that we might be forgiven: and they reject what the Christadelphian teaching that Jesus' death was necessary for His own salvation.
+The Nazarene fellowship does not believe that Jesus' death was a punishment inflicted on Him by God so that we might be forgiven, and they reject the Christadelphian teaching that Jesus' death was necessary for His own salvation.